/apps/enel-x-digital-ecosystem/templates/page-content

 Skip to main content

 The carbon footprint is the amount of carbon dioxide produced by the activities of individuals, entities (like companies and organizations) and communities.
 It includes so-called “direct emissions” - those created by combustion of fossil fuels in manufacturing, heating/cooling and transportation - as well as emissions required to produce the electricity associated with goods and services consumed.
-It derives from the principle of ecological footprint - the total area of land required to sustain an activity or population - and measures environmental impacts, such as water use and the amount of land used for food production.
+The definition of carbon footprint derives from the principle of ecological footprint: the total area of land required to sustain an activity or population measured in terms of environmental impacts, such as water use and the amount of land used for food production.

-What is the difference between Product Environmental Footprint and Organization Environmental Footprint?
+What is the difference between product carbon footprint and company carbon footprint?

 When talking about carbon footprint generated by companies and organizations, one needs to distinguish between product environmental footprint and organization environmental footprint.

 What is the difference between the two?
-Product environmental footprint allows measuring the amount of greenhouse gasses (GHG) emitted in the production cycle of a product or service, while organization environmental footprints measure the impact of the entirety of an organization’s GHG-producing processes.
+The former, also called product carbon footprint, allows measuring the amount of greenhouse gasses (GHG) emitted in the production cycle of a product or service, while the latter, also called company carbon footprint, measures the impact of the entirety of an organization’s GHG-producing processes.

 When measuring product environmental footprint, the following aspects are considered: